Illustration: Cornwall Political Watch · AI-assisted

 How many councillors has Reform UK lost in Cornwall?

 Reform UK won 28 seats at the May 2025 Cornwall Council elections — the largest single group on the council.
-By April 2026 the group had fallen to 22, having lost at least eight elected councillors including the leader (Rob Parsonage), two deputies, and the leader's wife.
+By 21 May 2026 the group had fallen to 21, having lost at least nine elected councillors including the leader (Rob Parsonage), two deputies, and the leader's wife.
 The group has lost largest-party status to the Liberal Democrats.

 Where can I read the Reform UK Cornwall collapse chronologically?